jacopotediosi/OctoPrint-Telegram/README.md

 * the `/help` command is always allowed

 * `/files` and `/print` will basically show the same file dialog.
 If `/print` is disabled, no print button will be shown.
 If `/files` is disabled, no download and delete buttons will be shown.
-If both commands are enabled, all buttons will be shown regardles wether the user entered the dialog by `/files` or `/print`.
+If both commands are enabled, all buttons will be shown regardless whether the user entered the dialog by `/files` or `/print`.

 <br><br><br>